Dirk-Sandberg/FirebaseLoginScreen/README.md

 <h1>Features:</h1>

 - Create account
+- Email verification for new accounts
 - Sign in to account
+- Log out of account
 - Reset password
 - Automatically signs users in upon app launch if an account has already been created.